Dlloydev/ESP32-ESP32S2-AnalogWrite/README.md

 Servo Easing is fully integrated into the servo write and attach functions.
 Only 2 parameters give complete control over the speed and the easing characteristic of the servo.
 The method used for easing is a [Normalized Tunable Sigmoid](https://www.desmos.com/calculator/ejkcwglzd1) ([reference](https://dhemery.github.io/DHE-Modules/technical/sigmoid/)).
 An optionally inverted servo pwm feature allows using a simple NPN or N-Channel MOSFET driver for the servo's control signal.

+### Arduino core for the ESP32, ESP32-S2, ESP32-S3 and ESP32-C3

+Recommend using the [latest release](https://github.com/espressif/arduino-esp32), however this library works with release 2.0.7 or newer.

 #### Servo Easing

 Just 2 easing parameters (speed and easing constant) for unlimited control ...